-The dispersion method used in the ERG2012 is very similar to that employed in preparation of the ERG2004 and ERG2008.
+The dispersion method used in the ERG2016 is very similar to that employed in preparation of the ERG2012 except that we now include vapor deposition for four materials based on laboratory experiments conducted in 2014 and 2015 as more fully discussed in Section 3.5.
 For passive dispersion, we use the vertical dispersion model of Brown (1997), which is applicable for calculating ground-level concentrations from near-ground releases.
 For heavier-than-air or so-called dense gas releases, we use relationships from the DEGADIS model.
 The dense gas model is employed for liquefied gas releases in which the cooling of the plume and aerosol entrainment increase the plume density to the point where the passive dispersion assumption is no longer valid.
 For many liquefied gases, especially those that are highly toxic, the use of a dense gas dispersion model in the initial phases of the plume trajectory calculation does not have a significant impact on the final PAD estimates.
 For a narrow class of less toxic liquefied gases, such as ammonia, incorporation of a dense gas model has a more substantial effect.